 Freezer: Freeze dough balls or baked cookies for up to 3 months.
 Bake frozen dough directly from the freezer, adding 1-2 extra minutes to the bake time.

-If you're a breastfeeding mama, you can add 2 tablespoons of Brewer's Yeast to these for an extra little milk supply boost!
+If you're a breastfeeding mama, you can add totally add 2 tablespoons of Brewer's Yeast to these for an extra little milk supply boost!

 FAQ